Skip navigation

 #3.
 Lack of maintenance

 This is a problem that should be easy to avoid: just remember to have maintenance for your AC done each spring.
 We know, easier said than done!
-Signing up for our maintenance program makes it simpler to have this vital job done each year, and it makes a big difference.
+Enrolling in our maintenance plan makes it simpler to have this vital job done each year, and it makes a big difference.
 An AC will lose, on average 5% of its efficiency each year it misses maintenance.
 With maintenance, it will only lose around 5% of its efficiency over most of its service life.

 #4.
 Leaking air ducts